Easter Island: Administration and legal status

-Easter Island shares with Juan Fernández Islands the constitutional status of "special territory" of Chile, granted in 2007.
+The commune of Isla de Pascua shares with the commune of Juan Fernández the constitutional status of "special territory" of Chile, granted in 2007.
 As of 2011 a special charter for the island was under discussion in the Chilean Congress.

 Administratively, the island is a province (Isla de Pascua Province) of the Valparaíso Region and contains a single commune (comuna) (Isla de Pascua).
 Both the province and the commune are called Isla de Pascua and encompass the whole island and its surrounding islets and rocks, plus Isla Salas y Gómez, some 380 km to the east.
 The provincial governor is appointed by the President of the Republic.
 The municipal administration is located in Hanga Roa, led by a mayor and a six-member municipal council, all directly elected for a four-year mandate.

 In August 2018, a law took effect prohibiting non-residents from staying on the island for more than 30 days.

 Since 1966 rape, sexual abuse and crimes against property in Easter Island had lower sentences than corresponding offences in mainland Chile.
 This law was repealed in 2021 by a Constitutional Court decree.

+International relations

+Easter Island has international relations institutions such as the Migration and International Police Unit of the Investigations Police (PDI) at Mataveri International Airport, and the Rapa Nui Alliance Française, which is responsible for promoting French culture and language on the island.
+Until the COVID-19 pandemic, Mataveri International Airport had international flights to Papeete in French Polynesia, a territory with historical ties linked to cultural dialogue and transnational migration of the Rapa Nui people, as well as to the celebration of shared festivities such as the Festival of Pacific Arts (FESTPAC), which is organized every four years on a rotating basis across Polynesian islands.